junxit/us-congress-bills-110/metadata.md

 - 2008-09-22 — Placed on the Union Calendar, Calendar No. 563.
 - 2008-09-22 — Reported by the Committee on Transportation.
 H. Rept.
 110-866, Part I.
 - 2008-09-22 — Reported by the Committee on Transportation.
 H. Rept.
 110-866, Part I.
+- 2008-09-23 — Received in the Senate, read twice.
+- 2008-09-30 — Cleared for White House.
+- 2008-09-30 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S10185-10186)
+- 2008-09-30 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S10185-10186)
+- 2008-10-01 — Message on Senate action sent to the House.